Crell/AttributeUtils/README.md

 ### Finalizing an attribute

 Attributes that opt-in to several functional interfaces may not always have an easy time of knowing when to do default handling.
 It may not be obvious when the attribute setup is "done."
-Attribute classes may therefore opt-in to the [`Finalizable`](src/Finalizable.php) interface.
+Attribute classes may therefore opt in to the [`Finalizable`](src/Finalizable.php) interface.
 If specified, it is guaranteed to be the last method called on the attribute.
 The attribute may then do whatever final preparation is appropriate to consider the object "ready."

 ### Caching